Wojciech Kowalewski

-Wojciech Kowalewski ([ˈvɔjt͡ɕɛx kɔvaˈlɛfskʲi]; born 11 May 1977), is a retired Polish football goalkeeper.
+Wojciech Kowalewski ([ˈvɔjt͡ɕɛx kɔvaˈlɛfskʲi]; born 11 May 1977) is a Polish former professional footballer who played as a goalkeeper.

 Club career

 Kowalewski made his top-flight debut with Wigry Suwałki during the 1996–97 season, but it was not until 2001–02, after a loan spell with second division side Dyskobolia Grodzisk, that he finally established himself with Legia.
 Midway through the season he moved to FC Shakhtar Donetsk and only conceded once in nine league games as Shakhtar stormed to the Ukrainian title for the first time.

 After initially moving to Spartak Moscow on loan in June 2003, Kowalewski signed a five-year contract with Spartak on 7 November 2003.
 In late 2007, having lost his place to Stipe Pletikosa, he requested to leave the club.
 In December 2007 Spartak agreed to terminate his contract.
 He had not played for Spartak in over a year.

 On 17 January 2008 it was announced that Kowalewski had started a trial period with Premier League club Reading.
 On 3 February 2008, Kowalewski signed a three-year deal with Polish club Korona Kielce.

 Kowalewski has a reputation of being an excellent penalty-saver, once breaking FC Torpedo Moskva's Vladimir Leonchenko's streak of 13 successful spot-kicks.
 On 17 January 2010 Iraklis Thessaloniki F.C. released experienced Polish goalkeeper.
 The player was tracked by Legia Warsaw, but joined the Russian Premier League newcomers Sibir Novosibirsk instead.